jbhamilton/IO/README.md

 clients an awesome and easy web form expierence shouldn't be difficult, and it doesn't have to be.
 Using IO you can easily build efficient self updating forms (think google docs) or simply save resources by limiting data communication to strictly updated data.
-Easily provide matching criteria for inputs and auto-toggle error messages and the ability to ask IO if the form has an error.
+Easily provide matching criteria for inputs and auto-toggle error messages and the ability to ask IO if the form has an error.</p>
-You can also prevent major hair loss by having it in your toolkit the next time your boss asks you to build up a new screen with lots of data pieces.</p>

 <h2>Get me the data!</h2>
 <p>Get a containers data:</p>